imagerelay/omniauth-imagerelay/README.md

 This gem contains the official Image Relay, [http://imagerelay.com](http://imagerelay.com), strategy for OmniAuth.

-For more details about the Image Relay API including documentation, and application credientials please contact support@imagerelay.com.
+For more details about the Image Relay API including documentation, and application credentials please contact support@imagerelay.com.

 ## Basic Usage